Memphis Red Sox: 1950–1960

-On August 4, 1950 the Chicago White Sox bought the contract of Bob Boyd from the Red Sox for $12,000.
+On August 4, 1950, the Chicago White Sox bought the contract of Bob Boyd from the Red Sox for $12,000.
 Boyd was a walk on for Memphis in 1947 and played first base for the team.
 He appeared in two East–West Games and never had a batting average below .350 during his time with the team.
 The transaction was brokered between the White Sox General Manager, Frank Lane, and the Red Sox General Manager and part owner, B. B. Martin.
 The sale though occurred without the authorization of W. S. Martin, the controlling owner and president of the club.
 W. S. Martin immediately sued the White Sox who he claimed had enticed Boyd to leave the Red Sox.
 W.S.
 Martin also claimed that he received no money from the transaction.
 Memphis filed for $35,000 in damages in U.S. District Court.
 In late December it was reported that B. B. Martin had stepped down as General Manager of the Red Sox and would have no more involvement with the team.
 In February 1951 J. B. Martin announced that he had spoken to both his brothers and that they had reached a settlement in the Boyd dispute.
 W. S. Martin dropped his lawsuit against the Chicago White Sox.
 Details of the settlement were not disclosed.
 Boyd was promoted from the White Sox minor league Colorado club to the Chicago White Sox the following week.

-On May 17, 1958 the Red Sox president and primary owner, William S. Martin, passed away following a yearlong illness.
+On May 17, 1958, the Red Sox president and primary owner, William S. Martin, died following a yearlong illness.
 Martin was 77 years old.
-At the time of his death he was Vice-President of the Negro American League.
+At the time of his death he was vice-president of the Negro American League.
 He also was president and superintendent of the Collins Chapel Hospital where he had been a physician since 1920.
 While superintendent of the hospital he funded the institution personally during financially difficult periods and even supplied the hospital with food from his farm during the Depression.
 He obituary stated that, “his only recreation was attending Red Sox games.”
 After W. S. Martins death his widow, Eva Cartman Martin, and his brother, B. B. Martin took over operation of the Red Sox.
 The team completed the 1958 season, but the Martins still owed money on the Martin Stadium mortgage.
 At the end of 1958 the new team owners entertained offers on the stadium, but could not reach a deal with any interested buyer.

-On May 28, 1960 Dr. B.B.
+On May 28, 1960, Dr. B.B.
 Martin announced he was dissolving the Red Sox for financial reason.
 “It has been a losing proposition for the past four or five years...,” Dr. Martin said.
 The Negro American League would continue on for just a couple more years before it dissolved completely.